 - Individuals of any sex, sexual orientation, and/or gender identity may be the victim of and engage in harassment.
 The conduct alleged to constitute harassment under this policy is evaluated from the perspective of a reasonable person similarly situated to the Reporting Party and considering all the circumstances.

 4.1.2 Duty to Report Harassment Not Sex Discrimination

 - To assist Xavier in preventing harassment, all members of the University Community are encouraged to report all incidents of harassment which they witness or which are known to them.

-- Any member of the University Community who witnesses harassment or is made aware of a harassment situation is encouraged to urge the Complainant to report the harassment situation to Xavier's Affirmative Action Officer for further advice or action.
+- Any member of the University Community who witnesses harassment or is made aware of a harassment situation is encouraged to urge the Reporting Party to report the harassment situation to Xavier's Affirmative Action Officer for further advice or action.